joost12345/pq_bms_bluetooth/README.md

 ## Usage

-Find Bluetooth MAC address of your battery.
+Find the Bluetooth MAC address of your battery.
-On linux it is possible to do with `bluez` tool.
+On linux it is possible with the `bluez` tool.

 ```
 sudo apt install bluez
 ```

+Start bluetooth tool:\
+`bluetoothctl`

-Start bluetooth tool `bluetoothctl` and scan for available bluetooth devices `scan on`.
+Scan for available bluetooth devices:\
+ `scan on`

-<br>Once it find some devices and shows the list, stop scanning with command `scan off`
+Once it finds some devices and shows the list, stop scanning with command:\
+`scan off`

 > [!NOTE]
 > There is no need to *Trust*, *Pair* or *Connect* to battery via `bluez`.
-Just find MAC address of battery.
+Just find the MAC address of the battery.

 <span style="color:blue">[bluetooth]</span># scan on
 <br>Discovery started